emchin/Hack-School-Notes/Part_2.md

 	<p> Good morning!
 This is a PSA from Nurse Joy and Chansey. </p>
 	<p> Sometimes, if you "finish off" a pokemon, the opponent's damage taken might be greater than their health points. </p>
 	<p> Please don't keep battling a pokemon with negative HP! </p>
-	<p> Please make sure your if-statement accounts for negative numbers (<code> <=0 <code>)! </p>
+	<p> Please make sure your if-statement accounts for negative numbers (<code> <=0 </code>)! </p>
 </details>

 ## Simple Resources:

 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fi.ytimg.com%2Fvi%2FggUcrIWgKNI%2Fmaxresdefault.jpg&f=1&nofb=1" alt="brock-crying" height=50% width=50%>

-We've all seen JavaScript.
-We've all been there.
+We all know what JavaScript can be like.
 If any of you are feeling like Brock right now, please go find a volunteer for help.
 Message us on Discord or drop into our Office Hours!
 We can help, we promise!

 About `let`, `var` and `const`: [freecodecamp article](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/)